 - There are also wet wipes you can buy that are designed to remove any allergens from your dog’s coat between their bath times

 Please do take the time to check yourself for allergies from cockapoos before you invest in one.
-There’s nothing quite as bad as falling in love with a dog, taking him home and then having to give him or her up because your allergies flare up from being around them.
+There’s nothing quite as bad as falling in love with a dog, taking him home and then having to give him or her up because your allergies flare up every time you try to cuddle him or her or even worse just from being around them.
 This is completely avoidable.